Acting With Impunity

 2/18/25

-DOGE staffer Ted Malaska declares that SpaceX is the only company able to complete a communications network contract already awarded to Verizon.
-He also hreatens to report the names of anybody blocking his work directly to Musk.
+DOGE staffer Ted Malaska (one of the 4 detailed from SpaceX) declares that SpaceX is the only company able to complete a communications network contract already awarded to Verizon.
+He also threatens to report the names of anybody blocking his work directly to Musk.

 A GSA employee reportedly resigned rather than give unrestricted admin access for the SMS emergency notification service Notify.gov to Thomas Shedd.